akiflow/licenses-verifier/README.md

 ## Disclaimer

+This tool is intended as a tool to help you to verify that you have the right licenses for all the dependencies in your project.
+It is not intended, and should not be used, as a way to avoid proper legal due diligence.

-This software is provided 'as-is', without any express or implied warranty.
+You remain responsible for the use of the licenses that you have verified.
+This tool is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.